maina-david/whatsapp-sdk-php/README.md

 }

 ```

-In the above example, the `WhatsApp` class is instantiated using the `$phoneNumberId`, `$accessToken`, and `$apiVersion` parameters.
-You can provide these parameters directly or let the class retrieve them from the Laravel configuration file if they are not specified.
+In the above example, the `WhatsApp` class is instantiated using the `$phoneNumberId` and `$accessToken` parameters.
+You can provide these parameters directly or let the class retrieve them from the configuration file if they are not specified.

 Remember to replace `+123456789` with the actual recipient's phone number and `'Hello, world!'` with the desired message content.